HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 California Pizza Kitchen introduced the "Original Barbecued Chicken Pizza" at their first restaurant in Beverly Hills in 1985.
 Consisting of barbecue sauce, smoked Gouda and Mozzarella cheeses, grilled chicken, sliced red onions, and cilantro, this pizza has been a best seller for years.

-It couldn't be easier to make barbecued pizza at home with real barbecued leftovers like chicken, pork butt, or brisket.
+It couldn’t be easier to make barbecue pizza at home with real barbecued leftovers like chicken, pork butt, or brisket.

 Here's an example of a simple, but tasty, pizza I made using leftover pork butt and a store-bought, pre-baked pizza crust.
 Use your creativity and try adding different meats, pre-cooked vegetables, and sauces.

-If you want to try your hand at baking pizza from scratch in the WSM, see Baking With The Weber Bullet.
+If you want to try your hand at baking pizza from scratch in the WSM, including making your own pizza dough, see Baking With The Weber Bullet.

 Bake A Store-Bought Pizza Crust